denlab/resources/README.md

 Because I don't know how to handle images in `README`s properly.

-So all my images are put here, and referenced by other projects that needs it.
+So all my images are put here, and referenced by other projects that need it.

 # How?